Neural Feature Learning in Function Space: Notations and Preliminaries

 \begin{example}[Canonical Correlation Analysis] Suppose $\cX$ and $\cY$ are vector spaces, and $\sspc{\cX}, \sspc{\cY}$ are the space of all linear functions defined on $\cX$, $\cY$, respectively.
 Then, \propref{prop:max:corr:const} gives solutions to CCA (Canonical Correlation Analysis) \citep{hotelling1936relations}, where $\sigmah_i$'s are canonical correlations. \end{example}

-\paragraph{Weak Dependence and Local Analysis} In the particular case where the statistical dependence between $X$ and $Y$ is weak, we can establish further connections between feature geometry and conventional information measures.
-Such analyses have been extensively studied in \cite{huang2019universal}, referred to as local analysis, formalized as follows.
+\paragraph{Weak Dependence and Local Geometric Analyses} In the particular case where the statistical dependence between $X$ and $Y$ is weak, we can establish further connections between feature geometry and conventional information measures.
+Such analyses have been extensively studied in \cite{HuangMWZ2024}, referred to as the local geometric analysis, formalized as follows.

 \begin{definition}[$\eps$-Dependence] Given $(X, Y) \sim P_{X, Y}$, $X$ and $Y$ are $\eps$-dependent if $\norm{\lpmi_{X; Y}} = O(\eps)$. \end{definition}